 Exact figures of what proportion of organizations consider cloud repatriation and follow through with it are not entirely clear and statistics vary widely.
 A survey by AFCOM in 2020 found that 58% of respondents repatriated workloads in 2021.

-IDC announced findings of a survey in 2019 on the other hand found that 80% of organizations reported repatriating workloads or data from the public cloud to a private cloud or on-premises data center and it was thought that 50% of those workloads would be repatriated to private cloud or on-premises infrastructures.
+IDC announced findings of a survey in 2019 on the other hand found that 80% of organizations reported repatriating workloads or data from the public cloud to a private cloud or on-premises data centre and it was thought that 50% of those workloads would be repatriated to private cloud or on-premises infrastructures.
 The main drivers for the move were security, cost and performance.

 One of the reasons why figures on cloud repatriation vary could be due to the survey parameters and what constitutes repatriation.
 Whereas some analyst firms will only count cost, compliance and security, others will include testing and QA.
 It is thought that cloud repatriation is decreasing though, even with the overall increase in cloud adoption.